mlss-skoltech/tutorials/README.md

 If you would like to see more tutorials regarding Google Colaboratory have a look at this notebook: https://colab.research.google.com/notebooks/welcome.ipynb

 # Contact
-If you have any questions regarding this githup repository, please write to me at N.Mazyavkina@skoltech.ru
+If you have any questions/suggestions regarding this githup repository or have found any bugs, please write to me at N.Mazyavkina@skoltech.ru